Skip to contents

 location

-A valid amino acid range (e.g. 10-25) within the sequence range of the given proein.
+Character: (optional) A valid amino acid range (e.g. 10-25) within the sequence of the given protein.

 ...